 1. Nigeria: BBNaija organizers confirm season 6 premiere date

-2. Prince Harry set to release tell-all memoir based on life in royal family
+2. Prince Harry set to release tell-all memoir based on life in the royal family

 Former working British royal, Prince Harry, is reportedly writing a memoir in which he shares his experiences in the royal family.
 According to reports, the Prince recently inked a publishing deal with Penguin Random House for a 2022 release.